Priyanshukr766/BackendWork/README.md

 I made the following design decisions.
 I have explained my reasoning here:

+### 1. Cursor Pagination over OFFSET
-- **Cursor Pagination over OFFSET:** I used a cursor (last seen timestamp + ID) instead of page numbers.
+I used a cursor (last seen timestamp + ID) instead of page numbers.
-  *Why:* Traditional `OFFSET` gets slower the deeper you paginate and causes duplicated/skipped products when new data is added.
+> **Why:** Traditional `OFFSET` gets slower the deeper you paginate and causes duplicated/skipped products when new data is added.
 Cursors act as an exact bookmark, keeping pagination instantly fast regardless of depth.

-- **Deterministic Ordering (`updated_at + id`):** I sort by `updated_at DESC, id DESC`.
+### 2. Deterministic Ordering (`updated_at + id`)
+I sort by `updated_at DESC, id DESC`.
-  *Why:* Sorting only by time is risky because multiple products can have the exact same timestamp.
+> **Why:** Sorting only by time is risky because multiple products can have the exact same timestamp.
 Adding the unique `id` as a tiebreaker guarantees every product stays in a strict, predictable order.

+### 3. Composite Indexing
-- **Composite Indexing:** I created a single database index covering `(category, updated_at DESC, id DESC)`.
+I created a single database index covering `(category, updated_at DESC, id DESC)`.
-  *Why:* This exactly mirrors my SQL query.
+> **Why:** This exactly mirrors my SQL query.
 It allows PostgreSQL to filter by category and instantly return pre-sorted rows, entirely skipping expensive manual sorting steps.

+### 4. `has_more` without `COUNT(*)`
-- **`has_more` without `COUNT(*)`:** The database query limits results to 21 items, even though the page size is 20.
+The database query limits results to 21 items, even though the page size is 20.
-  *Why:* Counting all 200,000 rows just to see if a next page exists is slow.
+> **Why:** Counting all 200,000 rows just to see if a next page exists is slow.
 If the database returns 21 items, I immediately know there is a next page (`has_more: true`), and I simply trim the 21st item before sending it to the frontend.

 ---